aws/aws-iot-fleetwise-edge/docs/dev-guide/store-and-forward-dev-guide.md

       --campaign-file campaign-upload-during-wifi.json
    ```

-   The demo script will save a set of varables about the run to a demo.env file, which can be used
+   The demo script will save a set of variables about the run to a demo.env file, which can be used
    by other scripts such as request-forward.sh or cleanup.sh.

    When the script completes, you can view the data forwarded by the second and third campaigns to